apisec-inc/documentation/docs/IP Whitelisting.md

 **APIsec IP Whitelisting**

-- Please whitelist all the below IPs to use APIsec.
+- Please whitelist all the below mentioned IPs to use APIsec platform.
+- cloud.apisec.ai is the cloud URL of APIsec.
+- All other IP's are of Scanners.
 <p>

  <img width="844" alt="Screen Shot 2022-10-29 at 08 41 12" src="https://user-images.githubusercontent.com/30456479/199654835-caa45262-45b0-4077-8f91-8418e9a4e7f3.png">